kristjaneerik/slidder/README.md

       annotating them in the Description field
 - [ ] error handling of all GAPI requests
 - [ ] LICENSE file
-- [ ] get presentation by name, not just by ID

 # Privacy policy